unxed/dn3l/README.md

 ./build.sh
 ```
 ## Reasons
 This can be considered an experiment to determine whether it's possible to recreate Dos Navigator using a modern software stack with Unicode support.
 It is also an experiment in source code analysis and software development using large language models.
-Jet another goal is to popularize in the free software world rich console applications with UX not inferior to the Windows console ones.
+Yet another goal is to popularize in the free software world rich console applications with UX not inferior to the Windows console ones.
 ## Advantages

 - Uses [Free Pascal (fpc)](https://www.freepascal.org/) — a **free, modern, and actively developed** compiler.